thenu97/story_poem_generator/README.md

 <img src="https://i.imgur.com/i3cK01G.jpg" title="deployment process" />

-+ Code changed on VSC by developers and pushed up to GitHub
++ stage one: developers change code on Visual Studio (IDE) and push it up to GitHub (version control system).
-+ GitHub uses webhooks to initiate build in Jenkins
-+ Jenkins then goes ahead and tests the installation process and URL locally
-+ Initiates Ansible to set the environment, assign nodes and deploy swarm
++ stage two: github is linked to jenkins via a webhook.
+Every time a developer commits a code, it automates build on Jenkins.
+    - for security purposes: port 8080 is only exposed to my home IP address & github IP range.
++ stage three: jenkins first downloads docker and ansible locally, deploys stacks and tests if the urls work.
+If so, it then takes down the stack, and invokes ansible to set the environment and deploy the swarm onto manager node.
++ stage four (was not implemented): I wanted to ensure ansible builds the images and pushes it up to Docker Hub before it initiates swarm but that couldn't be added.
++ stage five: as soon as Ansible deploys the stack, it pulls down the image from Docker Hub and runs the containers.

 ### Toolset